libero/walking-skeleton/adr/0003-workflow-system.md

 We also explored using a custom implementation consisting of the minimal components required to make up a lightweight workflow system written in pure Python.

-Our choice was to use [Airflow](https://airflow.incubator.apache.org/project.html) with a Libero wrapper to fulfil the required workflow integration points and manage the custom workflow and activities.
+Our proposed solution is to use [Airflow](https://airflow.incubator.apache.org/project.html) with a Libero wrapper to fulfil the required workflow integration points and manage the custom workflow and activities.

 ## Consequences

 Only have to manage the code base for the wrapper and custom workflows and activities, not the overall system.

-Access to many pre made integrations with common services managed by the project.
+Access to many pre made integrations and plubins with common services managed by the project.

 Must track progress of the [Airflow](https://airflow.incubator.apache.org/project.html) project and keep up to date.